-Instructors teaching general education shall hold a bachelor's degree at a minimum and shall be assigned based on their major and minor academic preparation.
-Instructors at a minimum shall have earned 15 semester or equivalent hours of coursework through a combination of hours from associate's, bachelor's, and/or-graduate level coursework in the area of their teaching assignment.
+Instructors teaching general education shall hold a master's degree at a minimum and shall be assigned based on their major and minor academic preparation.
+Instructors at a minimum shall have earned 18 semester or equivalent hours of coursework in the area of their teaching discipline.